From Northern New Jersey into New York City: Your Ultimate Guide

 NY Waterway

-Ferries leave from four different ports in New Jersey: Edgewater being the most northern, the Port Imperial Weehawkin, Lincoln Harbor, and Hoboken North.
+Ferries leave from four different ports in New Jersey: Edgewater being the most northern, the Port Imperial Weehawken, Lincoln Harbor, and Hoboken North.

 See more information about NY Waterway ferries.